-Fig. 4.
-Major ocean surface current systems (Mörner, 1984); (4) the major lagging-behind equatorial currents, (2) the Kuroshio and Gulf Stream systems bringing warm equatorial water to mid and high latitudes, (7) the Southern Hemisphere currents bringing cold Arctic water to low latitudes and being responsible to significant coastal up-welling, (8) the main circum-Antarctic current and (1, 3, 5) some other currents not discussed in this paper.
+Fig. 5.
+Major ocean surface current systems (Mörner, 1984a); (4) the major lagging-behind equatorial currents, (2) the Kuroshio and Gulf Stream systems bringing warm equatorial water to mid and high latitudes, (7) the Southern Hemisphere currents bringing cold Arctic water to low latitudes and being responsible to significant coastal up-welling, (8) the main circum-Antarctic current and (1, 3, 5) some other currents not discussed in this paper.

-241 4.2.
+4.3.
 The ocean circulation

-The oceanic surface current systems (Fig. 4) must (of course, one would like to add) be strongly dependent upon the Earth's rate of rotation.
-The equatorial currents are obviously lagging-behind the general rotation of the solid Earth.
-The Gulf Stream and the Kuroshio Current bring hot equatorial water masses from low latitudes to high latitudes in the Northern Hemisphere, which must be strongly controlled (in feed-back coupling) by rotation (Mörner, 1984, 1988).
+The oceanic surface current systems (Fig. 5) must (of course, one would like to add) be strongly dependent upon the Earth's rate of rotation.
+The equatorial currents are obviously lagging-behind the general rotation of the solid Earth (Mörner, 1988, 1989a, 1990, 1995a, 1996a).
+The Gulf Stream and the Kuroshio Current bring hot equatorial water masses from low latitudes to high latitudes in the Northern Hemisphere, which must be strongly controlled (in feed-back coupling) by rotation (Mörner, 1984a, 1988).
 The Circum-Antarctic Current is strongly feed-back coupled to the rate of rotation.
-The 3 current systems bringing cold water from high latitudes to low latitudes in the Southern Hemisphere (7 in Fig. 4) must be influenced/coupled to changes in rotation.
+The 3 current systems bringing cold water from high latitudes to low latitudes in the Southern Hemisphere (7 in Fig. 5) must be influenced/coupled to changes in rotation.
 Besides they have a strong effect on coastal up-welling and ocean ventilation.

-Therefore, I have always claimed that changes in the ocean surface circulation have a very strong effect on the global redistribution of heat and water masses (Mörner, 1984, 1988, 1989a, 1990, 1993a, 1995a, 1996a, 1996b, 2010, 2011, 2012).
+Therefore, I have always claimed that changes in the ocean surface circulation have a very strong effect on the global redistribution of heat and water masses (Mörner, 1984a, 1988, 1989a, 1990, 1993a, 1995a, 1996a, 1996b, 2010, 2011, 2012; cf. Mazzarella et al., 2012); i.e. climate and sea level.

-Fig. 5.
+Fig. 6.
 The 1982-1983 El Niño/ENSO event (modified from Mörner, 1989a).
-Column 1 258 259 gives LOD signal of the ENSO event after subtracting the atmospheric and secular LOD trends.
-Column 2 gives changes in the hot equatorial water bulge outside the west Pacific 260 coasts.
-Column 3 gives the E-W changes in equatorial current transport and the 261 corresponding changes in sea level.
-D-T marks the southern oscillation between Darwin and 262 263 Tahiti.
+Column 1 gives LOD signal of the ENSO event after subtracting the atmospheric and secular LOD trends.
+Column 2 gives changes in the hot equatorial water bulge outside the west Pacific coasts.
+Column 3 gives the E-W changes in equatorial current transport and the corresponding changes in sea level.
+D-T marks the southern oscillation between Darwin and Tahiti.
 In 1982, the solid earth lost about 0.4-0.5 ms (LOD) to the ocean equatorial current system, which reversed its direction of flow (black arrow).
-When the water masses hit the 264 265 American east coast, angular momentum started return to the solid earth and the event was 266 over in mid to late 1983.
+When the water masses hit the American east coast, angular momentum started return to the solid earth and the event was over in mid to late 1983.

 Already the inter-annual ENSO (El Niño / La Niña) changes contain a part of the LOD signal, which must be understood in terms of hydrospheric changes.
-This is illustrated in Fig. 5 (from Mörner, 1989a), where the following sequence of events is identified:
+This is illustrated in Fig. 6 (from Mörner, 1989a), where the following sequence of events is identified:

-271 mid 1981 hot water starts to accumulate in the west 272 2 1981/1982 LOD starts to be transferred to the hydrosphere 273 3 mid 1982 the LOD transfer increases 274 the hot water bulge culminates with $a + 30$ cm sea level 275 the hot water bulge starts to move eastwards 276 at a rate of 100° Long./year 277 4 early 1983 the transfer of water masses hits the American side 278 where sea level rises to $+30$ cm 279 LOD starts to become transferred back to solid Earth 280 5 mid 1984 the ENSO event is over
+1 mid 1981 hot water starts to accumulate in the west 2 1981/1982 LOD starts to be transferred to the hydrosphere 3 mid 1982 the LOD transfer increases the hot water bulge culminates with a +30 cm sea level the hot water bulge starts to move eastwards at a rate of 100° Long./year 4 early 1983 the transfer of water masses hits the American side where sea level rises to +30 cm LOD starts to become transferred back to solid Earth 5 mid 1984 the ENSO event is over

-The LOD transferred from the solid earth to the hydrosphere and back again amounted to 0.4-0.5 ms, and it forced about 3.5×10^{14} m3 of water (30 cm sea level equivalent) to reverse the general lagging-behind motion and to move eastwards at a speed of 100 longitude degrees per year.
+The LOD transferred from the solid earth to the hydrosphere and back again amounted to 0.4-0.5 ms, and it forced about $3.5 \times 10^{14} \text{ m}^3$ of water (30 cm sea level equivalent) to reverse the general lagging-behind motion and to move eastwards at a speed of 100 longitude degrees per year.